K4mlna/AnimeFinder/README.md

 ### Required on your computer

 In order to launch this project properly you will need to install :
-- python
+- Python
-- django (use the following command in your terminal : python -m pip install Django)
+- Django (use the following command in your terminal : python -m pip install Django)
-- axios (npm i axios)
+- Axios (use the following command in the terminal of the project's root folder : npm i axios)
-- nodeJS
+- NodeJS
-- djangorestframework (use the following command in the terminal of the project's file : pip install djangorestframework)
+- Django rest framework (use the following command in the terminal of the project's root folder : pip install djangorestframework)
-- install an addon to desactivate the Cross-Origin Resource Sharing (CORS) for example : https://microsoftedge.microsoft.com/addons/detail/cors-unblock/hkjklmhkbkdhlgnnfbbcihcajofmjgbh
+- For your web browser, install an addon to desactivate the Cross-Origin Resource Sharing (CORS) for example : https://microsoftedge.microsoft.com/addons/detail/cors-unblock/hkjklmhkbkdhlgnnfbbcihcajofmjgbh

+### How to launch the database :

+In order to launch the database, please use the command "python manage.py runserver" in the terminal of the folder animeDatabase.

 ### Genesis : School project